bidursapkota00/System-Design-for-Beginners/4-networking-basics.md

-# Networking Basics
+# 04 - Networking Basics

-## Overview

-Networking is at the core of any distributed system.
-This lesson introduces the fundamentals of computer networking, focusing on concepts essential for system design.

 ## Key Concepts

 ### 1. IP Addressing

 - **IP Address**: Unique identifier for a device on a network (e.g., `192.168.1.1`).
-- **IPv4 vs IPv6**: IPv4 is 32-bit (limited addresses), IPv6 is 128-bit (virtually unlimited).
-- **Public vs Private IPs**: Public IPs are globally routable, private IPs are used in local networks.
+- Two major versions: IPv4 (32-bit) and IPv6 (128-bit).

-### 2. MAC Address
+### 2. Public vs Private IP

-- Physical address of a network interface card (NIC).
+- **Public IP**:
+  - Assigned by ISPs.
+  - Routable over the internet.
+  - Example: A server hosting a website typically has a public IP.
+- **Private IP**:
-- Used within local networks for communication between devices.
+  - Used within local networks (e.g., homes, offices).
+  - Not routable over the public internet.
+  - Common ranges: `192.168.x.x`, `10.x.x.x`, `172.16.x.x - 172.31.x.x`.

-### 3. Ports
+### 3. Static vs Dynamic IP

+- **Static IP**:
+  - Manually assigned and remains constant.
+  - Useful for servers or devices that need consistent addressing.
+- **Dynamic IP**:
+  - Automatically assigned by DHCP (Dynamic Host Configuration Protocol).
+  - Changes over time or when the device reconnects.

+---

+## 4. Ports

-- Represent different services on a machine (e.g., port 80 for HTTP, 443 for HTTPS).
+- Represent different services on a machine.
+- Example: `80` for HTTP, `443` for HTTPS, `22` for SSH.
-- Help distinguish between multiple services running on the same IP address.
+- Enables multiple services to run on the same IP address.

-### 4. DNS (Domain Name System)
+### 5. DNS (Domain Name System)

-- Resolves human-readable domain names (e.g., `example.com`) into IP addresses.
+- Translates domain names like `example.com` to IP addresses.
-- Works in a hierarchical manner involving root, TLD, and authoritative servers.
+- DNS Lookup Steps:
+  1. Client checks local DNS cache.
+  2. If not found, queries a recursive resolver.
+  3. Resolver asks the root server → TLD server → Authoritative server.
+  4. IP address is returned to the client.

-### 5. NAT (Network Address Translation)
+### 6. NAT (Network Address Translation)

-- Allows multiple devices in a local network to share a single public IP.
+- Allows multiple devices on a private network to access the internet using one public IP.
-- Common in home and office routers.
+- Commonly used in routers.

+### 7. MAC Address

+- Hardware identifier for a network interface.
+- Used within local area networks (LANs).

-### 6. Firewalls
+### 8. Firewalls

-- Filter traffic based on IPs, ports, or protocols.
+- Control network access based on rules (e.g., block all traffic except on port 443).
-- Protect networks from unauthorized access or attacks.
+- Used to secure systems from unauthorized access.

+---

 ## Communication Models

-### 1. Client-Server Model
+### Client-Server Model

-- One device (client) makes requests to another (server), which processes and responds.
+- Client sends request → Server processes it → Server sends response.
+- Example: Web browser (client) requests a web page from a server.

-### 2. Peer-to-Peer Model
+### Peer-to-Peer Model

-- Devices act as both clients and servers to each other.
+- Each device can act as both client and server.

-## Why It Matters

-- Efficient and secure communication between services depends on networking principles.
-- Network limits often define system boundaries, latencies, and bottlenecks.

-## Summary

-Networking basics provide the backbone for all system interactions.
-A solid grasp of IPs, ports, and DNS is critical for designing and deploying scalable, connected applications.
+- Example: File sharing in torrents.

 ---

+## The Request-Response Lifecycle (Web Example)

+### 1. User Action

+- A user types `example.com` in the browser.

+### 2. DNS Resolution

+- Browser checks cache or asks a DNS server to resolve `example.com` to an IP (e.g., `93.184.216.34`).

+### 3. TCP Connection

+- A TCP connection is established between client and server (usually on port 80 or 443).

+### 4. HTTP Request Sent

+- The browser sends an HTTP GET request for a web page.

+### 5. Server Processing

+- Server receives the request, processes it, and prepares a response (e.g., HTML content).

+### 6. HTTP Response Sent

+- Server sends back the response via TCP to the client.

+### 7. Rendering the Page

+- Browser receives the HTML, renders the page, and may make additional requests for CSS, JS, images, etc.